SD2E/api-user-guide/docs/create_application_05.md

 Make your best effort to follow the same conventions (directory structure, naming scheme, etc.) as the other apps in that repo.
 Also, carefully consider the size of your app bundle.
-Github does not deal well with large source files and example data, so if you can keep your app bundle to 1MB or less, that would be ideal.
+Github does not deal well with large source files and example data, so if you can keep your app bundle to a few MB, that would be ideal.

 <br>